cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/systemd.md

 ## Migrating from Bluepill to systemd

 <div class="notice notice-danger"><p>
 🚨 systemd is only supported by Ubuntu version 16.04 and up.
-Please do not attempt to upgrade previous versions to use systemd - it will fail.
+As such you cannot migrate servers running 14.04 and below to systemd.
+Ruby is only compatible with Ruby up to version 2.2 - so you will need to migrate your app to a newer version of Ubuntu before you upgrade.
 </p></div>

 If your servers are currently using Bluepill and you would like to transition to using systemd then please follow this checklist: